 Family requests that in lieu of flowers, memorial contributions may be made to your local homeless shelter or to the American Cancer Society.

-To send flowers to John M. Caravelli's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John M. Caravelli, please visit our floral store.